WeblateOrg/weblate/docs/contributing/start.rst

 .. image:: /images/pycharm-3.png

 Be careful, the `Django project root` is the root of the repository, not the weblate sub-directory.
-About the settings, I personally use the `settings_test` from the repository, but you could create your own setting and set it there.
+About the settings, you could use the :file:`weblate/settings_test.py` from the repository, but you could create your own setting and set it there.

 Last step is to be able to run the server and to put breakpoints on the code to be able